'They scored 500 when...': Shoaib Akhtar reacts to England's batting onslaught on Day 1 of Rawalpindi Test

 In a video shared on Twitter, Shoaib Akhtar reacted to England's batting onslaught on Day 1 of the Rawalpindi Test versus Pakistan.

 Opting to bat first, Ben Stokes & Co. rode on centuries from opener Zak Crawley, Ben Duckett, Ollie Pope and Harry Brooks to take England to a mammoth 506-4 at stumps on Day 1; highest score by a team on the opening day of a Test.
-After this, Rawalpindi Express Shoaib Akhtar shared a video reacting on England's batting onslaught on a pitch akin for batters.
+After this, Rawalpindi Express Shoaib Akhtar shared a video, reacting on England's batting onslaught on a pitch suitable for batters.

 "Shukr hai abhi England team ki tabiyat kharab thi, jo kal report aa rhi thi, England ki team ki tabiyat theek nahi hai.
 Jab tabiyat theek nahi hai tab 500 maar diye, agar theek hote to bahut bura haal krte (Thank god, England aren't well, as per the report that came in last evening.
 When they are unwell, they scored 500.
 They would have thrashed us if they were fit and fine)."
 Here's the video: